FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Introduction/Introduction.md

 Integrate your own database—Apps4x supports full backend customization.

-  - All data is stored directly in your connected DB
+  - All data is stored directly in your connected DB.

-  - Use Apps4x as a backend framework to handle logic, data operations, and more
+  - Use Apps4x as a backend framework to handle logic, data operations, and more.